COOKIE POLICY

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-The table below explains what we use your personal data for and why.
+The table below explains what we use your personal data for and why:

-What we use your personal data for Our reasons
+What we use your personal data for

 Special Category Personal Data